cz-it/smartyfllip-frontend/README.md

 To get a local copy up and running, follow these simple example steps:

-1. Clone the repository to you machine using your terminal:
+1. Clone the repository to your machine using your terminal:
    ```
    git clone git@github.com:VitalKo7/SmartyFlip_FrontEnd.git
    ```